jvanasco/pyramid_caching_api/README.md

-pyramid_caching_api gives lightweight support for managing cached data.
+pyramid_caching_api gives lightweight support for managing cached data in dogpile.cache.

 It's designed to help you optimize cache access under certain situations.

+This is a work in progress.
+Contributions are greatly appreciated.
+A version of this strategy is used on a production site, but this is a total rewrite.

 Cached Info is generated from 3 places , in this priority :